Extent of the doctoral dissertation

 All new full-time doctoral students in Aalto Doctoral Programme in Chemical Technology will have an advisory group.

-Please find below instructions by the Doctoral Programme Committee (1/2016) of Aalto University School of Chemical Technology (Aalto CHEM) for evaluating the study progress of the doctoral students, and guidelines for the advisory group. / Kemian tekniikan tohtorinkoulutusneuvoston (TKN 1/2016) ohje tohtoriohjelman tohtoriopiskelijoiden opintojen etenemisen seurantaan sekä seurantaryhmän toimintaan.
+Please find below instructions by the Doctoral Programme Committee (1/2016) of Aalto University School of Chemical Engineering (Aalto CHEM) for evaluating the study progress of the doctoral students, and guidelines for the advisory group. / Kemian tekniikan tohtorinkoulutusneuvoston (TKN 1/2016) ohje tohtoriohjelman tohtoriopiskelijoiden opintojen etenemisen seurantaan sekä seurantaryhmän toimintaan.

 Three or 3.5 years of doctoral research and studies constitute the groundwork for preparing a dissertation at Aalto University.
 In addition, has Aalto CHEM has specific requirements for a doctoral dissertation.
 The supervising professor should clearly communicate and agree these issues with the student.